Nguyen Giac Ngo

 Nguyen Giac Ngo (Nguyễn Giác Ngộ; lit.
 'Nguyen the Enlightened'), real name Nguyen Van Nguot (Nguyễn Văn Ngượt; 1897–1967), was a Vietnamese military leader, serving as the major general of the Republic of Vietnam Military Forces, and a senior officer of the armed forces of the Hòa Hảo, and one of their religious leaders.
-Receiving French military training, he stood in he ranks of the Hòa Hảo forces for over a decade.
+Receiving French military training, he stood in the ranks of the Hòa Hảo forces for over a decade.
 In 1950, he turned to cooperating with the Vietnamese National Army.